bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Keep the last major release visible in `README.md` until a newer major release exists, even after minor or patch releases ship.
 - Major releases create the primary release-note story.
 A narrative section such as `The Short Version` is acceptable for a major release when it helps explain the release line.
 - Regular minor and patch releases should usually be concise bullets that speak for themselves and link to GitHub issues for details.
 Do not force the major-release narrative format onto ordinary releases.
 - Keep the latest-release notes aligned across `README.md`, `RELEASE.txt`, `RELEASE_HISTORY.md`, and the GitHub release body, with detail level adjusted to each surface.
+Alignment does not permit the GitHub release body to delegate its content to another file.
 - Minor releases normally create their own primary release-note entry.
 If a minor release follows closely in the wake of a major release and is still part of that same release wave, absorb it into the current major-line notes instead.
 - Patch releases are absorbed into their parent minor release notes in the same primary note style.
 Do not create a separate patch-release story unless the user explicitly asks.
 - When a patch is absorbed, place each change in the section where it belongs: bug fixes under fixes, dependency bumps under dependencies, packaging fixes under build/release maintenance, and API/docs additions under the relevant feature or enhancement section.
 - The active release-note header may be a version range, for example `v9.0.0 - v9.0.2`, while the body remains organized by feature/fix/dependency sections.
-- A standalone patch GitHub release may still exist for the tag and artifacts.
-Keep its body short and point to the ranged primary release notes; do not duplicate the patch narrative there.
+- Every GitHub release body, including a patch release, must be a permanent, self-contained record of that tagged release.
+State what changed in that version, relevant compatibility decisions, and any important verification or artifact notes directly in the body.
+- Links to `README.md`, `RELEASE_HISTORY.md`, pull requests, issues, or Maven Central are supporting references only.
+Never use a link or wording such as "see the release notes" as a substitute for the release's own change summary.
+- A patch release can remain concise and its repository notes can still be absorbed into the parent minor range, but its GitHub release body must independently explain the patch without requiring the reader to open another page.
+- Write GitHub release notes from facts fixed at the tag.
+Do not depend on mutable branch content or on documentation whose visible focus will change with a later release.
 - For older archived release groups only, a compact secondary format with each bullet prefixed by the concrete release version is fine.

 The website checkout is deploy-sensitive and separate from the root repo.
 Keep root and website status, staging, commit, and push flows separate.